 You’d like to feel motivated.
 You’d like to feel the drive that some people have to start bringing in more income, pay off your debt and focus on your future.

-So how do you regain the motivation and the drive to start controlling your life?
+So how do you find the motivation and the drive to gain control of your life?

 Reversing the Process

 Most of us live paycheck to paycheck for at least part of our life.
 But can you believe 78% of us never escape paycheck to paycheck life?

 We may want to, but only about a fifth of us actually do.

 Seeing people in your circle starting to buy homes and take trips when you’re struggling to put gas in your car can raise some serious self-doubt.

 You might think, “well they’re just different.
 They’re super motivated.
 I wish I felt the same drive.”

 But maybe that’s where we have it wrong.

 What if, instead of waiting to feel that motivation, you can make yourself feel it.